Arcascope/hcrsimpy/README.md

 # Create your own light schedules

-For each of the models you can pass in and defined light schedule with gives light levels in lux.
+For each of the models you can pass in and defined light schedule which gives light levels in lux.